Ave-Sergeev/Guelderose/README.md

 ### Description

-This project is a kind of connector (its prototype) for asynchronous processing of recognition tasks.
+This project is a kind of connector for asynchronous processing of recognition tasks.

+This service performs:
+- Consumes messages (recognition tasks) from `Kafka` + sends them to `inbox queue`.
+- Receives results/errors from `outbox queue` and publishes them back to `Kafka`.
+- Uploads/downloads files for recognition and results between file storages (`S3`).

+Supported types of recognition: "TypeOne", TypeTwo".

 UPD: The project is not finished, improvements will be added as soon as possible.